 View a larger version of Pin Map created with our mapping software.

-One of the simplest maps we offer.
-Just upload your business data and it will be automatically plotted onto a map in seconds (depending on size of file).
-Once your data is plotted, you can customize your map with a range of options including: different basemaps (satellite, terrain, etc.), pin color and pin style – including the ability to plot your pins (e.g. company logos) on the map.
+The simplest maps type.
+Just upload your business data, which plots in seconds (depending on the file size).
+Once your data plots, you can customize your map with various options, including different base maps (satellite, terrain, etc.), pin color, and pin style – including the ability to plot your pins (e.g., company logos) on the map.

 View a larger version of Regional Heatmap created with eSpatial mapping software.

-This is the most popular type of map created by our users.
-Regional heat maps allow geographic regions (Such as US states in the above map) to be colorized to reveal different levels of intensity of a dataset value.
-In the heat map above, you can instantly see where the highest (red) and lowest (yellow) value states are located, on a state-by-state basis.
-You can also layer other pin datasets on top of this map, for greater flexibility in analyzing your data.
-It is the best way to summarize your data for others to understand or to include in a report presentation.
+Our user's most popular choice is the regional heat map.
+You can color geographic regions (Such as US states, counties, and Zips) to reveal different levels of intensity of your data.
+For example, you can see the location of the highest (red) and lowest (yellow) value states on a state-by-state basis.
+You can layer other pin datasets on your map for more flexible analysis.
+It is the best way to summarize your data for others to understand or to include in a report or presentation.